qsideinstitute/federal-criminal-sentencing/master.md

 # 5 Analysis

+Now that we’ve properly conducted an EDA of our federal sentencing data, we can dive into analyzing this data further.
+One main way that we analyze data is through fitting regressions.
+Regressions can be used to model the relationships between different explanatory variables and a chosen response variable.
+There are many kinds of regressions, but the most common and simplest regression is a simple linear regression.
+To explore linear regression, let’s first take a step back from the federal sentencing data, and turn to two simpler data sets for examples.

 ## 5.1 Fitting Lines to Data

 Suppose we want to predict how much electricity the city of Los Angeles,